Azure-Samples/MachineLearningSamples-AerialImageClassification/docs/real-world-scenario-aerial-image-classification.md

 Azure Machine Learning Workbench helps data scientists easily deploy their code on remote compute targets.
 In this example, local code was deployed for remote execution on an HDInsight cluster.
 Azure Machine Learning Workbench's run history feature tracked the performance of multiple models and helped us identify the most accurate model.
 Workbench's Jupyter notebooks feature helped visualize our models' predictions in an interactive, graphical environment.

 To dive deeper into this example:
-- In Vienna's Run History feature, click the gear symbols to select which graphs and metrics are displayed.
+- In Azure Machine Learning's Run History feature, click the gear symbols to select which graphs and metrics are displayed.
 - Examine the sample scripts for statements calling the `run_logger`.
 Check that you understand how each metric is being recorded.
 - Examine the sample scripts for statements calling the `blob_service`.
 Check that you understand how trained models and predictions are stored and retrieved from the cloud.
 - Explore the contents of the containers created in your blob storage account.
 Ensure that you understand which script or command is responsible for creating each group of files.